Transvaginal Mesh Recall

 FDA Actions Concerning Transvaginal Mesh

-Below is a timeline of significant actions taken by the FDA in response to reports of serious complications caused by transvaginal mesh:
+Below is a timeline of significant actions taken by the FDA in response to serious transvaginal mesh complications:

 October 20, 2008